 Their marriage wasn’t all smooth sailing though.
 Raising the kids came down to Joanne, as Paul worked a lot and later admitted that he initially ‘didn’t have any talent to be a father’.
 Paul was rumored to have had an affair in the late sixties, which the couple denied by posting an ad in the newspaper saying that they were still happily married.
 About infidelity, Paul famously said: ‘I have steak at home; why go out for hamburger?’.
 They also had different interests: Joanne liked opera and ballet, Paul liked beer and race car driving.
 But their love persevered.
 People who knew them together gush about how crazy Joanne and Paul were about each other.
 Their daughter Clea even commented that she once thought: ‘there’s no way I’ll ever find a man who loves me the way my father loves my mother’.
 Asked about the secret of their marriage, Joanne said: ‘He’s very good looking and very sexy and all of those things, but all of that goes out the window and what is finally left is, if you can make somebody laugh.
 And he sure does keep me laughing’.
 Paul attributed it to ‘some combination of lust and respect and patience.
 And determination’.

-Paul and Joanne went into their old age as a happy couple.
-They had two grandchildren by their daughter Lissy, who lived next door to them.
+Paul and Joanne went into their old age as a happy couple with a warm family life.
+They became grandparents and their daughter Lissy’s family lived next door to them.
 They also dedicated a great deal of time on philanthropy.
 Paul founded The Scott Newman Center and Newman’s Own and together the couple founded the Hole in the Wall Gang Camp for seriously ill children.
 They also succesfully lobbied to reserve lands around their hometown Westport, Connecticut.
 In 1990 Joanne graduated from Sarah Lawrence College, along with her daughter Clea, and Paul gave the commencement address.

 By all accounts Paul and Joanne were as crazy about each other as ever.
 In 2008 the couple celebrated their 50th wedding anniversary.
 A few months later, Paul passed away from cancer.
 According to reports, Joanne started suffering from Alzheimer’s Disease after her beloved husband’s death.